VarshiniRameshh/xss-spotter/README.md

 Ethical Use and Purpose: XSS-Spotter strictly adheres to ethical principles and is meant for responsible security testing.
 It emphasizes the importance of discovering and mitigating XSS vulnerabilities in a professional and ethical manner, promoting the secure development and operation of web applications.

 User-Friendly Interface: The tool features a user-friendly interface that simplifies the process of initiating scans and reviewing the results.
 Users can easily input the target domain and navigate through the generated reports to understand the identified vulnerabilities and their potential impact.

+Made with only for educational and ethical purpose

+~Varshini Ramesh